Namespace Hi.NcParsers.LogicSyntaxs

 HardNcLine.GetProgramXyz's use of McToPn(DVec3d) — without this entry, the transform chain would miss the rotary rotation on any block whoseMachineCoordinate.ABCis non-zero, andMcXyzSyntax(andProgramXyzSyntax's inverse lookback) would silently drift.Scope is not limited to RTCP modal: as long as rotary axes are physically at a non-zero position (e.g. after a non-RTCP

 G00 B90plus any subsequent motion), the kinematic chain still contributes a non-identity rigid transform that must appear in the endpoint chain.
-G43p4RtcpSyntax is orthogonal and only governs the IsRotaryDynamic flag used by LinearMotionSyntax to pick the motion form.Chain position: must run after all Pn-frame writers (IsoG68p2TiltSyntax, ToolHeightOffsetSyntax, G43p4RtcpSyntax, IsoCoordinateOffsetSyntax, brand-specific coord offset syntaxes) so the
+G43p4RtcpSyntax is orthogonal and only governs the dynamic-rotary KindKey tagging used by LinearMotionSyntax to pick the motion form.Chain position: must run after all Pn-frame writers (IsoG68p2TiltSyntax, ToolHeightOffsetSyntax, G43p4RtcpSyntax, IsoCoordinateOffsetSyntax, brand-specific coord offset syntaxes) so the

-PivotTransformentry is inserted as the last chain element (AddOrMoveToEndTransform(JsonObject, string, Mat4d)).
+PivotTransformentry naturally lands as the last chain element.
 Must run before McXyzSyntax / ProgramXyzSyntax so they see the completed chain.Silently no-ops when IMachineKinematics is absent (3-axis configurations without rotary kinematics).

 - PlaneSelectSyntax